djfdyuruiry/ts-lambda-api/README.md

 ### <a id="logging-api"></a> Logger API

-The logging API supports formatting of messages using the `sprintf` npm module, simply pass in your arguments and put placeholders in your message string:
+The logging API supports formatting of messages using the [`sprintf-js`](https://www.npmjs.com/package/sprintf-js) npm module, simply pass in your arguments and put placeholders in your message string:

 ```typescript
 logger.warn("Hello there %s, how are you?", "Roy")